-The investigations were carried out following the granting of all relevant permissions and consents in respect of the above designations from Natural Resources Wales (NRW) and Scheduled Monument Consent from Cadw.
-It was confirmed with NRW that a Marine Licence was not be required for the works.
-It was also confirmed that a Flood Defence Consent was not needed.
-A licence from Crown Estates was also granted via NRW.
+The investigations were carried out following the confirmation that the works for 2016-2017 did not require additional permissions and consents in respect of the above designations from Natural Resources Wales (NRW) and Scheduled Monument Consent from Cadw, as the previous consents were still applicable.
+It was previously confirmed with NRW that neither a Marine Licence nor a Flood Defence Consent was required.
+A licence from Crown Estates had been previously granted via NRW.
 The Receiver of Wrecks was contacted at the start of the works and subsequently to inform of finds from the site using the 'Report of Wreck and Salvage Form'.

-The procedures agreed with Milford Haven coastguard were again carried out before the Phase 1 and Phase 2 works: the coastguard was contacted at the start and end of works and a yellow 'hazard' marker buoy was anchored at the wreck site.
+The procedures agreed with Milford Haven coastguard were again carried out before the site visits in 2016 and March 2017 works: the coastguard was contacted at the start and end of works and a yellow 'hazard' marker buoy was anchored at the wreck site.

-Following the discovery of ordnance at the during the 2014 works, an ordnance awareness training course was organised for staff to be involved on the project with Tony Clark an ordnance expert from QinetiQ at MOD Pendine (staff attending included Alice Day, James Meek, Fran Murphy, Felicity Sage and Hubert Wilson.
+Following the discovery of ordnance at the during the 2014 works, an ordnance awareness training course was previously organised for staff to be involved on the project with Tony Clark an ordnance expert from QinetiQ at MOD Pendine (staff attending included Alice Day, James Meek, Fran Murphy, Felicity Sage and Hubert Wilson.
 Ian Cundy and Bill Turner of Malvern Archaeological Diving Unit and Polly Groom of Cadw also attended the training session.
-Mr Clark also assisted with the development of a specific UXO risk assessment (as included in last year's report, Meek 2015).
+Mr Clark also assisted with the development of a specific UXO risk assessment (as included in last year's report, Meek 2015 and reused for the 2016 - 2017 works).
 The training session enabled a much greater understanding of the potential type of ordnance that could be present at Ynyslas and the procedures that should be followed in the event of finding anything suspicious.
 As for the 2014 works, in the event that any potential ordnance was observed the site area would be cleared and the local coastguard initially informed.
-They would then determine if there was a hazard, and if so call in the Royal Navy Bomb Disposal

-Unit to deal with the object.
-No such objects were observed during the 2015-2016 works.
+They would then determine if there was a hazard, and if so call in the Royal Navy Bomb Disposal Unit to deal with the object.
+No such objects were observed during the 2016-2017 works.